 Though not currently accredited by BABCP, the course has been designed to meet the predicted assessment and clinical practice requirements, should these courses be accredited in future.
 The course has also been designed to support AVIGuk accreditation to a minimum of practitioner level.
 Individual trainees will be able to go on to apply for VIG accreditation if they successfully meet these VIG requirements during the course.

 How do I apply?

-Recruitment for trainees for January 2020 has now closed.
-Our next intake of practitioners will be for January 2021.
+Our next intake of practitioners will be for January 2024.
 To see current job vacancies, check the ‘Latest Jobs’ section of our website, search on NHS jobs, or check the following websites for services that have recruited 0-5s trainees in the past year::

 Please see the University of Exeter’s CEDAR CYP IAPT 0-5 handbook for further details about the content and structure of the programme.
 For more information please contact the programme lead Lucy Ralphs.